-- Be sure to use full-fat cream cheese.
+- Please be sure to use full-fat cream cheese.
 Products labeled as low-fat or reduced-fat have higher moisture content than full-fat cream cheese and that can affect their melting.

 - There is no need for additional salt in this recipe because the bacon provides enough.